paramulator/GettingAndCleaningData/README.md

 Step 3 - take column three of outputfile.out for each sample and that is the corresponding row in the output data set https://github.com/jtleek/datasharing

-References
-  Tidy data by HW
-  Tidy data slides
-  Reference to course notes about this project

-You should also include information about which system (Mac/Windows/Linux) you used the software on and whether you tried it more than once to confirm it gave the same results.
-Ideally, you will run this by a fellow student/labmate to confirm that they can obtain the same output file you did.